malicialab/avclass/README.md

 would output into example.labels:
 ```
-602695c8f2ad76564bddcaf47b76edff  2
+602695c8f2ad76564bddcaf47b76edff  3 zeroaccess|2
-f117cc1477513cb181cc2e9fcaab39b2  3 winwebsec|2
+f117cc1477513cb181cc2e9fcaab39b2  3
 ```

-where only the labels of Agnitum, Symantec, and TotalDefense have been used to extract tags.
+where only the labels of BitDefender, F-Secure, and Sophos have been used to extract tags.
+The output states all three selected engines flag both samples as malicious.
-Note that the number of detections is with respect to the provided engines, i.e., even if the first sample has 52 detections, only 2 of the 3 selected engines detected it.
+Note that the number of detections is with respect to the provided engines, i.e., even if the first sample has 52 detections, the number of detections is a maximum of 3 in this case.
+For the first sample, two AV engines identify the family as *zeroaccess* but for the second sample no tags are identified in the labels of the three selected AV engines.

 ## Labeling: Ground Truth Evaluation